cs1302uga/cs1302-hw01/README.md

    ```

 1. Navigate to the `src` directory that you just created.
 In this example, `src` is the default package
    directory for source code.
-Inside of the `src` directory, create a file called `Hello.java` using either the
+Inside the `src` directory, create a file called `Hello.java` using either the
    `touch` command or using Emacs.
 Within this file, write a Java program to accomplish the following tasks:
       * prompt the user for their name
       * read in the user's full name
       * output `Hello, <user>` with their name instead of `<user>`.

    **Remember**: Don't forget the class declaration and the `main` method!
-On Odin you have to type these out manually.
+On Odin, you have to type these out manually.

 1. Compile and run your code directly from the default package for source code (the `src` directory in this example).
    Don't use the `-d` option for `javac` in this step.
 In which directory is the compiled code contained?